-- TEPBGA uses thermal enhanced plastic packaging material.
+- TEPBGA uses thermal-enhanced plastic packaging material.

-Part 2: BGA PCB Design
+Part 2: BGA PCB Assembly

 BGA PCB design usually includes:

-- Based on the solder ball quantity of the BGA, determine the PCB layer and design the stackup.
+- Based on the solder ball quantity of the BGA, determine the PCB layer and design the stack up.

 - Place the BGA in the center and then smaller components around on the component-mounting side.